 If you want a bumper crop of asparagus perhaps you should consider planting asparagus companion plants.
 Asparagus plant companions are plants that have a symbiotic relationship, one that is mutually beneficial to each.
 In the following article, we will discuss the benefits of companion planting with asparagus and what grows well with asparagus.

 Companion Planting with Asparagus

 Companions for asparagus or any other vegetable must be compatible with each other.
 Asparagus is a perennial that likes a sunny area of the garden.
-They take 2-3 years to reach a full yield and, thereafter, produce spears for the next 10-15 years!
+They take two to three years to reach a full yield and, thereafter, produce spears for the next 10 to 15 years!
 This means that companions for asparagus must like sun exposure and be able to work around the semi-permanent asparagus.

 Companions for asparagus may be those that add nutrients to the soil, deter pests and disease, harbor beneficial insects, or aid in water retention or weed retardation.